Shades of God

-Shades of God is the third album by British metal band Paradise Lost, released in 1992.
+Shades of God is the third studio album by British gothic metal band Paradise Lost, released on 14 July 1992 through Music for Nations.
 It retains the heavy instrumentation and growled vocals characteristic of the band's previous death-doom efforts, and also shows the beginning of the band's transition to a more melodic, gothic metal sound heard on the follow-up album Icon.

 Track listing

 All songs written by Nick Holmes and Greg Mackintosh.